Karlfunhouse/refactor-tractor/README.md

 * WEBPACK

 ## Directions for Use
-* On app load 1 of 50 ranodom users will be logged with their individual pantry information of ingredients.
+* On app load 1 of 50 ranodom users will be logged with their individual pantry information of ingredients
-*
+* A user can favorite a recipe by selecting the star in the top right of each recipe card
+* The favorited recipes can be viewd by selecting the View Favorites button in the header on the top right of the page
+* Further recipe instructions and ingredients along with cost and quantity of each ingredient can be viewed by selecting the image on a recipe card
+* A user can filter recipe cards by searching for an item or type of item in the search bar on the top right corner of the page

 ## How to run on a local machine
 1. clone down this repo to desired location